maraneta/GHS/docs/index.rst

 =====================

 The GHS Hazard Calculator application provides a way to easily determine the hazards of a product, specified by the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-A user can find the hazards of a flavor in a few steps:

-1. Import the GHS label document (contains cas numbers and hazards for raw materials).
-2. Find the CAS numbers and weights of all ingredients in the product's formula.
-3. Input that data into ``calculate_flavor_hazards`` to get the product's calculated hazards.

 ..
 Contents: